mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 `#TTSZ#InvestigatorSignatureFor(InvestigatorCardTitle="My Custom Investigator")`

-## Instruction - Investigator deckbuilding option
+## Instruction - Deckbuilding options

 This allows you to specify the deckbuilding options on a card.